Please note that Tapas no longer supports Internet Explorer.

 “You don’t have to do that.”

 At the doorway, Nico hesitated.
 The knob was right there, easy to grab, but his body resisted, caught in that quiet stretch of almost.
-He thought about saying something, maybe a joke, or a thank-you that actually landed right.
+He thought about saying something, maybe a joke, or a thank-you.
 Maybe even a hug, if the air between them didn’t feel so strangely weightless.

 Jordan hadn’t followed him to the threshold.
 He stood a few steps back, his expression a polished surface that offered no cues.

-So Nico nodded, too quick and too stiff, and mumbled, “Thanks again,” barely getting the words out before slipping through the door, hoping the act of leaving would feel more decisive than it did.
+In the end Nico just nodded, too quick and too stiff, and mumbled, “Thanks again,” barely getting the words out before slipping through the door, hoping the act of leaving would feel more decisive than it did.

 Comments (0)